carmengl00/ThinkUp/README.md

 ## Getting Started

-To get a local copy up and running follow these steps:
+To get a working local copy and running, follow these steps.

 ### Prerequisites

-Before working with the project, you need to have installed the following tools:
+Before working with the project, you need to have installed the following tools.

 ```sh
 # Install python.
 Version used for development: Python 3.11.4